ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Next, we will calculate the correlation coefficient between SPI and xG to quantify the strength of the relationship between the two variables.
 We will also create binned scatterplots to explore whether the correlation differs across different ranges of SPI values.

-Finally, we will draw conclusions from our analysis and discuss any limitations or further directions for research.
-Overall, our approach will involve a combination of data cleaning, visualization, and statistical analysis to answer the research question about the relationship between SPI and xG.
+Finally, we will draw conclusions from my analysis and discuss any limitations or further directions for research.
+Overall, my approach will involve a combination of data cleaning, visualization, and statistical analysis to answer the research question about the relationship between SPI and xG.

 Analyzing the correlation between a team's SPI and their xG: We can use a scatter plot to visualize the relationship between a team's SPI and their xG.
 We can use the jointplot function from Seaborn to create a scatter plot with a linear regression line and a distribution plot for each variable.<br>